 Generally speaking, only Nevada lawyers are licensed to represent clients as to Nevada criminal cases.
 So if you are from out of state, you can consult a local lawyer back home for advice.
 But you will most likely have to look to a Las Vegas criminal defense lawyer for representation.

-Moreover, it is critical that your attorney be versed in Nevada law and with the Las Vegas courts and legal system.
+Moreover, it is critical that your attorney is versed in Nevada law and with the Las Vegas courts and legal system.
 A local Las Vegas attorney with experience litigating criminal cases here is going to be your most effective advocate.

 Do I Have to Return to Las Vegas for the Court Proceedings?